Jiyu-ISCAS/qe-treewidth-artifact/README.md

 └── ...
 ```

-The results for each instance are stored in `.csv` file under the above directory, easy to read.
+Each instance’s results are stored as a `.csv` file under the above directory, easy to read.

 ### LRA examples